 Elon Musk’s view on college degrees

-Also, he knows what it takes to become successful in the real-world.
+At the same time, he knows what it takes to become successful in the real world.
 I’d argue more than any professor.

 What’s more, he employs over 48,000 people at Tesla alone.
-Also, he wants Tesla’s recruiting material to not have college degree requirements.
+That said, he wants Tesla’s recruiting material to not have college degree requirements.
 He called the prerequisite “absurd.”

-“I think college is basically for fun and to prove that you can do your chores, but they’re not for learning,” Musk said.
+Elon didn’t end there.
+He added, “I think college is basically for fun and to prove that you can do your chores, but they’re not for learning.”

-Sure, these figures are exceptions to college being unnecessary.
+Sure, Bill and Steve are exceptions to college being unnecessary.
 But it also highlights how inefficient college is today.
 Without a doubt, you can excel to amazing heights without a degree.